 It’s always a good idea to plan and write down questions before your medical appointments.
 You may also want to ask a trusted friend or family member to accompany you so they can take notes for you and ask any questions you may forget.

 - Understanding why medical tests are done and what the results mean to you.

-- Eating a well-balanced, healthy diet – especially if you have been advised to restrict your diet by a specially-trained renal dietitian.
+- Eating a well-balanced, healthy diet and keeping an eye on your fluid intake – especially if you have been advised to restrict your diet by a specially-trained renal dietitian.

 - Taking regular exercise.

 - Taking care of your mental health as well as your physical health.

 - Building up a personalised support network of friends, family members, healthcare professionals, organisations, charities and patient groups that you can go to for help, advice and information – if you need it.